SQuAT-Team/paper-supplementary/README.md

 ## ST+ Example System

-- TODO: Palladio model (add to subdirectory of this repository and add a link)
+- The Palladio Models of the ST+ Example System are provided in https://github.com/SQuAT-Team/paper-supplementary/tree/master/SimpleTacticsPlus

 ## SQuAT Implementation